Running a live-action gaming business is a challenging task. And one of the biggest challenges is no-shows at events.

 In this blog post, we will share seven tips from battlefield operators worldwide to help reduce no-shows.

-For example, if you have booked say, three groups of 10 gamers, and then the fourth group of 15 people calls you and wants to book in at the same time, then you might have to turn them away.
+For example, if you have booked three groups of 10 gamers, and then the fourth group of 15 people calls you and wants to book simultaneously, you might have to turn them away.

-In this case, not only you but the group who missed out are disappointed if one of the original groups doesn’t make it.
+In this case, if one of the original groups doesn’t make it, you and the group that missed out will be disappointed.
 It's frustrating for all concerned.

 These business insights come from operators in Australia, Belgium, Denmark, the USA, and the Netherlands.

-Requesting an event deposit is a common practice among Battlefield Operators, which ensures that the customer has some "skin in the game."
-The deposit can range from 50% of the booking to the full payment upfront.
+Requesting an event deposit is common among Battlefield Operators, ensuring the customer has some "skin in the game."
+The deposit can range from 50% of the booking to the full payment up front.

 The practice of taking a deposit is common among many event businesses.